Travel on a Budget: Inexpensive Destinations that Withstand Inexpensive

 6. Golden Gate (Zoloti Vorota)

-The Golden Gate is a reconstructed medieval gateway that once served as the main entrance to Kyiv in the 11th century.
-It now houses a museum where you can learn about the city’s ancient defenses and admire a blend of history and modern restoration.
+The Golden Gate is a revamped medieval gateway that used to be the chief entrance to the city of Kyiv in 11th century.
+It also serves as a museum where you can read about the ancient defense system of the city and admire the combination of history with modern reconstruction.

 7. Podil District

-Podil is one of Kyiv’s oldest neighborhoods and a hub of cultural and artistic life.
-Stroll along its streets to discover trendy cafes, art galleries, and boutique shops.
-Here, you can visit Kontraktova Square and explore the Ukrainian National Chornobyl Museum to learn about the tragic nuclear disaster and its impact on the world.
+Podil is one of the oldest neighborhoods and a hub of cultural and artistic activity.
+Here, you can walk along its streets and discover beautiful coffee shops, art galleries, and small shops.
+You can also visit the Kontraktova square and the Ukrainian National Chornobyl Museum where you can get acquainted with the tragic nuclear accident and its consequences in changing the world.

 8. Park Landscape Alley